Non-local computation and the black hole interior: Finite dimensional model

 \section{Finite dimensional model}

 We argued above that, so long as we don't induce a large backreaction, computations which happen in the region $J_T$ can be implemented as non-local computations, using the thermofield double state as the entangled resource system.
-While the entanglement as measured by the mutual information of the thermofield double is finite in our setting, the CFT Hilbert spaces are infinite dimensional.
-However results on non-local computation are typically proven in a finite dimensional setting.
+Truncating the planar direction with ETW branes, or identifying it periodically, the entanglement as measured by the mutual information of the thermofield double is finite.
+However, the CFT Hilbert spaces are infinite dimensional.
+Results on non-local computation are typically proven in a finite dimensional setting.
 If we would like to apply them to holography then, we need to understand if the protocol carried out by the Alice's in the last section can be approximated by one involving only finite dimensional systems.

 To do this, a key ingredient is that in many holographic states the max entropy is close to the von Neumann entropy.
 Since the von Neumann entropy of our two CFTs is finite, this will let us show that the initial resource system, consisting of the entangled state of two CFTs, can be approximated closely by a finite dimensional system.